-This indicates that gene plays a key role in intergenerational transmission of BMI and obesity.
+This indicates that the gene plays a key role in the intergenerational transmission of BMI and obesity.

 As for the environmental factors like lifestyle, researchers suggest that these factors could be important for BMI and obesity determination, but they may be not important for BMI and obesity transmission.

 Future research will directly examine the genetic transmission of BMI and obesity for children facing different environmental conditions.

 In addition, how environmental change can affect the genetic transmission of BMI and obesity needs to be tested.